milesj/boost/docs/log.md

 log('Something has happened…');
 ```

-Each function that logs requires a message string as the 1st argument, and an optional rest of
+Each logging function requires a message string as the 1st argument, and an optional rest of
 arguments to interpolate into the message using
 [util.format()](https://nodejs.org/api/util.html#util_util_format_format_args).